-Covid-19 has caused many people to think about estate planning.
-Brown Henderson Melbye is discounting its legal services by 30% between now and August 31, 2020 to help you get your affairs in order.
+Covid-19 has caused many people to think about estate planning, and we can help you get your affairs in order.

 What if something happens to you?
 What do you need?
 Maybe this has caused you some sleepless nights recently.

 Essential Estate Planning Documents

 Maybe it’s time to consider an estate plan that protects you and your family in the event of your illness, incapacity, or death.
 The essential estate planning documents are a: